eibensteiner/portfolio/content/introducing-sandbox.md

 Sandbox is trying to tackle this issue.
 It *auto-generates your design system out of your design tokens* just by adding one simple file everybody works with.

-<lib-link-block :href="'https://google.com/testitest'" :title="'testtitle'" :subtitle="'The subtitle is a little bit longer here'"></lib-link-block>
+<link-block :href="'https://google.com/testitest'" :title="'testtitle'" :subtitle="'The subtitle is a little bit longer here'"></link-block>

 ## Rolling out